the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00_networking/labs/lab3_riddle_client/_index.md

 Enter your guess: silence
 Incorrect!

-Question: What cups do not ohld water?
+Question: What cups do not hold water?
 Enter your guess:
 ```